Foxxyyy/CodeX.Games.RDR1/README.md

 --------------------

-After that, [download the files](https://github.com/Foxxyyy/CodeX.Games.RDR1/releases/latest) and paste them to the CodeX/Explorer folders, next to the executable.
+When granted access, [download the files](https://github.com/Foxxyyy/CodeX.Games.RDR1/releases/latest) and paste them to the CodeX/Explorer folders, next to the executable.

-# Udpates

-I make regular updates to this project when I have some spare time, so it will or will not work with older versions of CodeX.
-I also work on an [RDR1 Sollumz fork](https://github.com/Foxxyyy/SollumzRDR), for now you can import `WFD & WVD` files.

 # CodeX Contributors
 * dexyfex